vineetrc/CS411EC/README.md

 # BENCHMARKING

-BENCHMARKS Given for the JOIN of LINEITEMS and ORDERS on ORDERKEY
+BENCHMARKS for the joins of LINEITEMS and ORDERS on ORDERKEY
-    ALL MARKS of the AVERAGE of 10 runs:

     NESTED LOOP JOIN STATISTICS:
         Iteration 0 took: 130488240 microseconds